FeleAyodeji/FeleAyodeji/README.md

 **About Me 💬**

 Hello!
-Fele Ayodeji, I'm a frontend developer with a strong passion for creating dynamic and user-friendly web applications.
+Fele Ayodeji, I'm a front-end developer with a strong passion for creating dynamic and user-friendly web applications.
 I'm also deeply interested in Web3 and AI technologies, constantly exploring how they can be integrated to create innovative, decentralized solutions.

 **Skills & Expertise ⚡**